Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

 In our model, dynamic frictional weakening effectively sustains shallow rupture propagation, enabling up to 50~m of slip near the trench.
-The velocity-strengthening friction ($\ge$9~km depth) adopted in our model is based on laboratory friction measurements of borehole samples in the shallow high-slip region of the Tohoku-Oki earthquake and the expected behavior of clay-rich rock samples \cite{Saffer2003Comparison}.
+Wave-mediated dynamic stressing, including both free-surface-reflected rupture fronts and updip-propagating fronts reactivated downdip, increases shear traction and slip rate on the shallow interface.
+As shallow slip rates approach and eventually exceed $V_w$, fast-velocity weakening friction is activated, producing a second acceleration phase (Fig.~\ref{Fig3:reactivation}b, Supplementary Figure~S5a).
+The velocity-strengthening friction ($\le$9~km depth) and fast velocity-weakening friction adopted in our model are motivated by laboratory friction measurements of borehole-recovered fault gouge samples from the shallow high-slip region of the Tohoku-Oki earthquake \cite{Ujiie2013Low} and by laboratory constraints indicating that clay-rich lithified rock and rock gouges commonly exhibit velocity-strengthening to transitional behavior at low effective normal stress \cite{Saffer2003Comparison}.
+This assumption is intended as a generalized representation of shallow fault materials and does not imply that the entire shallow megathrust segment behaves as unlithified sediment.
 Additionally, off-fault plastic deformation dissipates seismic energy in the uppermost 10 km (Fig~\ref{Fig5:trench_slip}, \cite{Ma2023Wedge}), though its overall contribution remains limited, accounting for only 2.9\% of the total on-fault seismic moment.
-Lastly, our assumed initial stress state (Extended Fig.~\ref{FigE1:Initial stress conditions}b) features low to negative shear stress near the trench, implying limited near-trench strain accumulation prior to the Tohoku-Oki earthquake \cite{Loveless2016Two}.
-Nonetheless, the collective effects of velocity-strengthening friction, off-fault plasticity, and low prestress conditions only modestly reduce trench slip, by about 10\% relative to the maximum slip further down-dip (Fig.~\ref{Fig5:trench_slip}).
+Lastly, our assumed initial stress state (Supplementary Fig.~\ref{FigE1:Initial stress conditions}b) features low to negative shear stress near the trench, implying limited near-trench strain accumulation prior to the Tohoku-Oki earthquake \cite{Loveless2016Two}.
+Nonetheless, the collective effects of velocity-strengthening friction, off-fault plasticity, and low prestress conditions can only modestly reduce trench slip, by about 10\% relative to the maximum slip further down-dip (Fig.~\ref{Fig5:trench_slip}).
 This reduction in trench slip aligns with near-trench bathymetric evidence of inelastic deformation and a decrease in horizontal displacement at the trench \cite{Zhang2023Complex}.